 When you are offered a "rate lock" from the lender, it means that you are guaranteed to get a specific interest rate over a determined period for the application process.
 This means your interest rate cannot rise during the application process.

-Rate lock periods can be various lengths of time, between fifteen to sixty days, with the longer period typically costing more.
-The lending institution can agree to hold an interest rate and points for a longer span of time, say 60 days, but in exchange, the rate (and sometimes points) will be higher than with a rate lock of a shorter period.
+Rate lock periods can be various lengths of time, between fifteen to sixty days, with the longer ones generally costing more.
+The lending institution can agree to lock in an interest rate and points for a longer period, say 60 days, but in exchange, the rate (and sometimes points) will be higher than that of a rate lock of a shorter period.

 Looking for a new home loan?
 Fill out the following form to get a fast quote from us.